jmiskovic/lovr-phyedit/README.md

 Scene is saved as plain-text serialized Lua, it can be loaded into other projects by using [phywire](https://github.com/jmiskovic/lovr-phywire) library using the "snapshot" feature.

+#### Controls

+Either hand can operate all the listed commands.

+Use Trigger to interact with UI Windows.
+Point at the collider and use A or X button to select it.
+Hold the GRIP button and move the hand to push the selected collider around.
+Use thumbstick while holding the GRIP to rotate it.

 #### World settings window

 Allows changing the global physics world settings.